benfo/11ty-modular/site/about/_hero2.md

 ---
 permalink: false
-title: In the middle
+title: Hero
-subtitle: Of the day
+subtitle: In all of us
 component: hero
 tags: component
 classes: